 Rachel Davis, Executive Director

-“As an organization, we are focused on transforming health systems to create healthier communities.
-By analyzing the systematic reproduction of inequities and illustrating inequities, we ‘connect the dots’ and make progress actionable.”
+As an organization, we are focused on transforming systems to create healthier communities.
+By analyzing and illustrating the systematic reproduction of inequities, we ‘connect the dots’ and make progress actionable.”

-Rachel conducted a groundbreaking landscape analysis on men’s mental health and wellbeing in the US.
+In 2014, Rachel conducted a groundbreaking landscape analysis of men’s mental health and wellbeing in the US.
 The report, Making Connections for Mental Health and Wellbeing Among Men and Boys in the US, demonstrated that resilience is a critical protective factor for mental wellbeing and underlined the need for community-level prevention strategies to maximize impact.
 This led to the establishment of a national initiative, Making Connections, to develop and implement practical community-level prevention plans to improve mental wellbeing, prioritizing the needs of military/veteran communities and families, and boys and men of color and their families.

-She has an extensive publication record, including in peer-reviewed journals, and is the author and co-author of pioneering frameworks and policy approaches developed and disseminated by Prevention Institute over the past two decades.
+Rachel has an extensive publication record, including in peer-reviewed journals, and is the author and co-author of pioneering frameworks and policy approaches developed and disseminated by Prevention Institute over the past two decades.
 Recent publications include “From Adverse Childhood Experiences to Adverse Community Experiences: Addressing and Preventing Community Trauma” (in Violence and Trauma in the Lives of Children, edited by Joy Osofsky & Betsy McAlister Groves, Praeger Press); and Countering the Production of Health Inequities: An Emerging Systems Framework to Achieve an Equitable Culture of Health.